 - Caregivers must submit a Patient Authorization Form with their caregiver application.
 The Patient Authorization Form, found on the DHSS website, must be completed and signed by the qualified patient.

 Caregivers and patients can transport medical cannabis in allowable possession amounts.
 However, they cannot consume or be under the influence of cannabis while operating the vehicle.
 Additionally, attempts to import or carry marijuana across the state line are subject to criminal prosecution.

 There is no reciprocity between Missouri’s Medical Marijuana Program and other state medical marijuana programs at this time.

 Patients and caregivers can grow their own cannabis with a patient cultivation identification card.
 The application is an additional part of the standard patient card application.
 There is an added fee of $100 to grow up to six flowering plants per patient.
 There are also additional specific requirements for the grow space, found here.

-While Missouri's cannabis regulations allow for medical delivery, state dispensaries are not fully operational yet.
-The opening of Missouri's medical market was delayed due to COVID, however, they seem to be on track for having product on shelves by the end of the year, if not sooner.
+While Missouri's cannabis regulations allow for medical delivery, services are not yet operational.
+The opening of Missouri's medical market was delayed due to COVID, and while dispensaries are open, delivery has not yet been implemented.